michelamarie/check_mssql_metrics/README.md

 ## Requirements

 * This script requires Python 3.2 or newer (which includes the argparse module), and the mssql_python module.
-Install it with 'pip3 install mssql-python'.
+Install it with `pip3 install mssql-python`.
 * mssql-python requires the libltdl library.
-On Debian and Ubuntu systems, install that with 'apt install libltdl7'.
+On Debian and Ubuntu systems, install that with `apt install libltdl7`.
 * The MSSQL user employed by the script must have the 'VIEW SERVER STATE' permission on the 'master' database, and 'CONNECT' and 'SELECT' privileges on each database it gathers metrics on.

-To grant VIEW SERVER STATE permission, run the following SQL as an administrative user:
+To grant the VIEW SERVER STATE permission, run the following SQL as an administrative user:

 ```
 USE MASTER;